promised-ai/lace/README.md

 - [ ] Logger messages from `engine.run`
 - [ ] Better: Allow alpha priors to be set from the codebook
 - [ ] View parallelism
-    - [X] Row reassignment should be run in parallel
+    - [ ] Row reassignment should be run in parallel
     - [ ] Feature parameter reassignment
-- [ ] Benchmarks (log likelihood by time for different algorithms)
+- [X] Benchmarks (log likelihood by time for different algorithms)
 - [ ] Split-merge rows
 - [ ] GPU parallelism for row reassign
-- [ ] Use RNG propoerly in parallel code
+- [ ] Use RNG properly in parallel code
 - [ ] incremental output in case runs are terminated early
 - [ ] Easy cli command to launch example `Oracle`s
 - [ ] optimize discrete-discrete mutual information